Team

 Alumni: Graduate Students

 Amanda Coale (SohlMate 2019-2020), MS 2020 (Engineering).
-Engineer at Biolinq
+Engineer at Biolinq.

 Adam Grunseth (SohlMate 2016-2018), BS 2015.

 Ngoc “Jade” Huynh (SohlMate 2018-2021) MA 2021.
-Technician at University of San Diego
+Technician at University of San Diego.

 Dr. Lucas Luna (SohlMate 2015-2021) PhD 2021.
-Scientist at Singular Genomics
+Scientist at Singular Genomics.

 Dr. Diego Avellaneda Matteo (SohlMate 2015-2020), PhD 2020.
-Scientist at Molecular Assemblies
+Scientist at Debut Biotech.

-Phuc Phan (SohlMate 2019-2020), MS 2021 (Engineering)
+Phuc Phan (SohlMate 2019-2020), MS 2021 (Engineering).

 Kate Sabo (SohlMate 2019-2022) MS 2022.
+Analyst at Kern Regional Crime Lab.

 Anna Uvarova (SohlMate 2015-2017), MS 2017.
-Scientist at Novartis
+Scientist at Novartis.

 Dr. Joi Weeks (SohlMate 2018-2020), PhD 2020.
-Passed away in 2020
+Passed away in 2020.

 Grace Wells (SohlMate 2016-2020), MS 2018.
-Scientist at Enlaza
+Scientist at Enlaza.

 Zeqing “Ruth” Xu (SohlMate 2017-2019), MS 2019.
-Scientist at Illumina
+Scientist at Illumina.

 Alumni: Undergraduate Students

 Sati Alexander (SohlMate 2018-2020), BS 2020.
-PhD student at Augusta University
+PhD student at Augusta University.

 Celena Anaya (SohlMate 2017), BS 2018.
-Scientist at Trilink Biotechnologies
+Scientist at Trilink Biotechnologies.

 Stacy Anselmo (SohlMate 2015-2017), BS 2017.
-Scientist at Eton
+Scientist at Eton.

-Carlos Bobadilla (SohlMate 2016), BS 2017 Scientist at Illumina
+Carlos Bobadilla (SohlMate 2016), BS 2017 Scientist at Illumina.

 Danielle Caliger (SohlMate 2019-2021), BS 2021.
-Applying to medical school
+PA student at University of the Pacific.

 Esteban Delgado (SohlMate 2018), BS 2020.
-PhD student at UCSD
+PhD student at UCSD.

 Jeon Erik Fonbon (SohlMate 2017-2018), BS 2018.